DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   - "/overpowered-solo-roleplaying"
 ---

-Overpowered is a solo framework for speedrunning your favorite tabletop rpg adventures.
-Manage your power, choose your path, and perfect your strategy.
-Achieve a high score and dominate the online leaderboards.
-Try the demo adventure for free right now!
+Overpowered is a solo framework that allows you to quickly play through dungeon crawl modules.
+Manage your bot’s power, choose your path, and perfect your strategy.

-**This game is in early access.** The PDF will be improved upon and expanded over the next few months.
-Later this year we will fund a print run.
-Join the newsletter for updates!
+- Play as you read.
+No journals, no oracles—just resource management and strategy.
+- Compatible with any dungeon crawl that features math and maps.
+- A game for game masters.
+Play as you prep your sessions.
+- Use the free Web App to pilot your bot through the adventure and achieve a high score!

 <div class="shopping-buttons" style="border: none;">
 <a target="_blank" href="https://technicalgrimoire.itch.io/overpowered" class="btn btn-primary itchBTN">PDF Manual: $10<br>at Itch.io</a>